 Employment is about commitment to others, about going to work every day and about joining the ‘rat race’.
 It’s about payslips, national insurance contributions, holiday entitlements and about saving for your pension.
 It’s about turning up on time, behaving professionally, dressing appropriately and conforming to the rules of the company.

-In choosing employment, you’ll be over 18 and have decided to join the world of work.
+In choosing full-time employment, you’ll be over 18 and have decided to join the world of work.
 It doesn’t mean the end of any training/studying, but in future this will either be offered by your employer or you’ll choose to do it in your own time.
 There are separate sections on Apprenticeships at the bottom of the page.

 Newspapers – You could also check in the local (and national) papers